mindhash/r1-on-tir/r1-on-training-cluster.md

 ssh $WORKER

 ```
-2.4) Execute the steps to start sglang server on worker:
+2.4) Execute the steps to start sglang server on worker and deploy R1.
+Since its a large model, this step may take 15-20 mins

 ```
 $ screen